-- If the course written assessment score is ≥ 70.0% and all other aspects of the course have been satisfactorily completed as per the Specifications Grading table for the course, a grade of Pass will be recorded. - If the course assessment score is < 70.0% and all other aspects of the course have been satisfactorily completed, a temporary grade of IR will be recorded. - For an M1 course, a student may be allowed to attempt to remediate the temporary IR grade for no more than 2 courses according to the policy below, if recommended by the course director AND approved by the Student Evaluation and Promotion Committee (SEPC).
+- If the course written assessment score is ≥ 70.0% and all other aspects of the course have been satisfactorily completed as per the Specifications Grading table for the course, a grade of Pass will be recorded. - If the course assessment score is < 70.0% and all other aspects of the course have been satisfactorily completed, a temporary grade of IR will be recorded. - For an M1 course, a student may be allowed to attempt to remediate the temporary IR grade for no more than two (2) courses according to the policy below, if recommended by the course director AND approved by the Student Evaluation and Promotion Committee (SEPC).
 A passing performance on the remediation exam is ≥ 70.0%.
-The grade will convert to Pass or Fail based on the remediation exam score. - If the student has IRs in 2 M1 courses, and the SEPC recommends repeating Year 1, the student may not take the remediation exams, and the IR grades will convert to Fail. - If a student has IR grades in 3 M1 courses, the IR grades will convert to Fail, and the student will be referred to the SEPC for consideration of repeating the year or dismissal.
+The grade will convert to Pass or Fail based on the remediation exam score. - If the student has IRs in two (2) M1 courses, and the SEPC recommends repeating Year 1, based on the overall academic record, the student may not take the remediation exams, and the IR grades will convert to Fail. - If a student has IR grades in three (3) M1 courses, the IR grades will convert to Fail, and the student will be referred to the SEPC for consideration of either repeating the year or dismissal.